jamiefdhurst/vagrant-dev/README.md

 To show greater transparency and allow for more in-depth configuration changes, the provisioning has been switched back to shell-based for Ubuntu 16.04 LTS.

+## Notes

+Please be aware the **vagrant-vbguest** plugin is a requirement at the moment.
+There is an issue with guest additions with both the Ubuntu and vagrant versions of the Xenial64 box.
+Hopefully this issue will be fixed in a later version.

 ## Support

 This environment currently supports the following software: